MassimoBelfioreCode/COBOL_self-study/README.md

 procede with installation.

 At the end of installation you can check if everything gone good opening a new terminal window and typing:  cobc --version

-Now if you use just like me VS Code I reccomend to install the COBOL extension.
-It is represented with a blue circle.
-However, you can use (if you want) any secure and compatible extension available.
-(Io uso questa, ^.^).
+Use any IDE or text editor you want for writing Cobol programs.

-You can now program the Hello World come da prassi.
+You can now program the Hello World (come da prassi).

 IDENTIFICATION DIVISION.
 PROGRAM-ID.
 IDSAMPLE.